The internal languages of univalent categories

-Note that univalence can be defined for a wide variety of categorical structures (\cite{ahrens:2021a}).
-By the univalence axiom, various categories, such as the category of sets or groups, are univalent (\cite{coquand:2013}).
+Note that univalence can be defined for a wide variety of categorical structures~\cite{ahrens:2021a}.
+By the univalence axiom, various categories, such as the category of sets or groups, are univalent~\cite{coquand:2013}.
 Now let us look at some properties of univalent categories that we use throughout this paper.
 First, note that the type of objects in a univalent category is not necessarily a set.
-A counterexample is given by the category $\Set$ of sets and functions: while $\Set$ is univalent, the type of sets is not a set itself by the univalence axiom, which implies that identity of sets corresponds to isomorphism.
-Since identity of objects is equivalent to isomorphism and since isomorphisms generally only form a set, we do have that the type of objects is a $1$-type \cite[Lemma 3.8]{ahrens:2015}.
+A counterexample is given by the category $\Set$ of sets and functions.
+The univalence axiom implies that identity of sets corresponds to isomorphism, and as a consequence, the category $\Set$ is univalent and the type of sets is not a set itself.
+Since identity of objects is equivalent to isomorphism and since isomorphisms generally only form a set, we do have that the type of objects is a $1$-type~\cite[Lemma 3.8]{ahrens:2015}.

-\begin{prop}[\coqdocurl{CategoryTheory.Core.Univalence}{univalent_category_has_groupoid_ob}] The type of objects in a univalent category is a $1$-type. \end{prop}
+\begin{propL}[\coqdocurl{CategoryTheory.Core.Univalence}{univalent_category_has_groupoid_ob}] The type of objects in a univalent category is a $1$-type. \end{propL}